CuriosityWebApp/curiosity/WORKFLOW.md

-# Detailed Workflow (CuriosityQA core)
+# Detailed Workflow (GreyFinancial core)

-1. 'git branch' [make sure you show the correct branches]
+1. 'git branch' [Verify correct branches]
 1. 'git checkout dev' [go to the dev branch]
-1. 'git pull origin dev' [update the dev branch to the most up to date]
+1. 'git pull origin dev' [pull the most recent dev branch update]
 1. 'git checkout -b newFeature' [create a new branch for the feature you are working on]
 1. [write the code, stage(add) the data, and commit code]